benjaminjkraft/staging/about.md

 I'm Ben Kraft, and this is my website.

-I'm currently or soon will be:

-* traveling to national parks for the summer
-* starting at [Khan Academy](https://khanacademy.org) as a software developer
+I'm currently a software developer at [Khan Academy](https://khanacademy.org).

 I have recently or not-so-recently: